heidi-holappa/tira-labra-2022/documentation/weekly-report-3.md

 ```

 As there are open issues with the Huffman coding, the **failing tests have been deactivated** until issues are fixed.
 Deactivated tests have a comment above them.
 New tests have been written for LZ77 compression algorithm.
+EDIT: All tests activated.
+One test fails.
+Perhaps issue is in test, not in algorithm as all other similar tests succeed?

 ## Next steps